 The design phase of the SKA included contributions over a dozen countries by more than 500 of the world’s finest scientists and engineers drawn from over 100 companies and research institutions.
-That design is now complete, and the project will begin construction in 2021 with the first scientific results expected later this decade.
+That design is now complete and construction has begun, with the first scientific results expected later this decade.

 Canadian scientists, engineers and industry have been engaged in SKA design since its earliest stages over 20 years ago, and the SKA is the top unfunded priority for ground-based astronomy in the 2020-2030 Long Range Plan for astronomy and astrophysics.
 Scientifically, Canadians are world leaders in many of the areas in which the SKA will revolutionize our understanding of the universe.
 Technologically, Canada led the design of the digital signal processors at the heart of the telescope arrays.
 Industrially, these key technologies have applications across multiple economic sectors from which Canadian companies stand to benefit, with aggregate market values in the tens of billions of dollars.

-With construction set to begin next year, it’s time for Canada to commit to the construction and operations phases of the SKA, one of the largest scientific endeavours in history.
+With construction underway, it’s time for Canada to commit to the construction and operations phases of the SKA, one of the largest scientific endeavours in history.